EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 only for bands that fall in this range.
 The third and fourth arguments, which indicate the size of the figure, are used only when **plbnds**{: style="color: blue"} makes a postscript file ([Example 1](/docs/misc/plbnds/#example-1)).

-Optional switches do the following functions:
+Optional switches perform the following functions:

 + -help | --help | --h \\
   prints out a help message and exits